| Title: | Kernel SHAP |

 exact calculations.

-: Logical flag indicating whether calculations are exact or not.
+exact: Logical flag indicating whether calculations are exact or not.

-: Summary text.
+txt: Summary text.

-: matrix with predictions of
+predictions: matrix with predictions of X.

-: "kernelshap".
+algorithm: "kernelshap".

-: Default Kernel SHAP method.
+kernelshap(default): Default Kernel SHAP method.

-: Kernel SHAP method for "ranger" models, see Readme for an example.
+kernelshap(ranger): Kernel SHAP method for "ranger" models, see Readme for an example.

 Scott M. Lundberg and Su-In Lee.
 A unified approach to interpreting model predictions.
 Proceedings of the 31st International Conference on Neural Information Processing Systems, 2017.